How to Add Titles to Your Pins on Pinterest

 2. Verify your domain on Pinterest

 Once logged into Pinterest, in the top right-hand corner, you should see a circle with your account image.
-Once you click on this, a drop down menu will appear with 6 options.
+Once you click on this, a drop-down menu will appear with 6 options.
 Click on ‘Settings’

-Or if you are already on your profile page, there is a gear symbol that will appear in the top of the account page.
+Or if you are already on your profile page, there is a gear symbol that will appear at the top of the account page.
 Once you click on that gear, the settings menu will appear.

 In your account settings, there is a section called Profile.
 It should look something like this: